Learn how to dry fruit so that you can create natural candy from the bountiful fruit and berry harvest that your garden produces.

 Home dried fruit is convenient

 They are convenient to take on long car trips or backpacking trips, being lightweight, and of small volume.
 We even keep a few Ziploc bags of dried fruit in the car in our winter emergency kit.
-You never know when you’ll end up off the road in a snowbank.
+You never know when you’ll need quick energy, or meet someone who needs a meal.
+They’re also a great addition to homemade trail mix, and fruit leathers also make awesome portable snacks.

 Home dried fruit tastes better and retains its antioxidants longer